Pittsburgh synagogue shooting victims identified as brothers, husband and wife killed in 'unspeakable and hateful crime'

 Cecil and David Rosenthal were brothers and both perished in the rampage, according to Allegheny County Chief Medical Examiner Dr. Karl Williams.
 Bernice and Sylvan Simon were married and were also among the dead in the rampage, he added.

+Fellow members of the New Light Congregation told the Associated Press that Wax was a pillar of the congregation, filling many roles there.
+Friend Myron Snider told the AP that Wax was a retired accountant who was unfailingly generous.

-The survivors included Daniel Leger, 70, a nurse and hospital chaplain who was in critical condition after undergoing surgery, his brother, Paul Leger, told the Pittsburgh Tribune-Review.
+The survivors included Daniel Leger, 70, a retired nurse and hospital chaplain who was in critical condition after undergoing surgery, his brother, Paul Leger, told the Pittsburgh Tribune-Review.
 Daniel Leger was scheduled to lead a service Saturday morning and sustained critical injuries to his chest, he said.

 “I don’t think it really quite struck home," Paul Leger told the Tribune-Review.
 "This is something like on TV.”